ugcompsoc/apid/README.md

 ### Repo Conventions

+#### Workflows

+All workflows should pass on your commit, PR, whatever it be.
+If they don't, revert it, don't merge it.
+Figure out why they aren't passing.

 #### Conventional Commits
 This repo makes use of the 'conventional commits' convention.
 This means that all commits should be formatted using this convention.